Cloud vendor lock-in

 “Cloud vendor lock-in isn’t a priority for us, but if it was, we definitely would NOT use Azure. “

-Unfortunately we at Capax hear this a lot, and it frankly scares us.
-Occasionally we even hear “anything but Azure”.
+Unfortunately I hear this a lot, and it frankly scares me.
+Occasionally I even hear “anything but Azure”.
 This is very short-sighted.
 As mentioned already, there are a lot of reasons why running in Azure provides the least vendor lock-in exposure for your company.

 Think carefully about your industry.
 Does your cloud vendor compete with you in your industry today?
 Might they become your direct competitor in a year?
 Do you really want your cloud provider to be your biggest competitor?
 I’ve done SO MANY engagements where AWS was the cloud vendor.
 But for various reasons each was FORCED to move some of their infra to a different public cloud provider.
 This is the primary reason why any company with a public cloud presence needs to be cogent of vendor lock-in and should have a hybrid cloud strategy in place.